 Intestacy in Victoria | Letters Of Administration | Civil Lawyers VIC

-Intestacy in Victoria is the situation which occurs when someone dies and there is no legal record of what should happen to their property.
-This can happen in one of three different ways – they die without a will at all, they die with a will but for some reason it is invalid or they left a will, but it did not include all their current property.
+Intestacy in Victoria is the situation that exists when a person dies without a legal record of what should happen to their property.
+This can happen in one of three different ways – they die without a will, they die with a will that is invalid or they left a will, but it did not include all their current property.
 The process for dealing with an intestate estate in Victoria is set out in the Administration and Probate Act 1958.
 This article deals with intestacy in Victoria.

 The relevant estate means any property left over after any funeral/burial and other expenses have been paid.
 The process for intestacy in Victoria is regulated under the Administration and Probate Act 1958.